 Generally, this workshop addresses the following presentations (bespoke workshops are always available):

-- Recognising diagnosis and signposting / supporting individuals with:-
+- Recognising diagnosis and signposting individuals vulnerable to mental ill health,

 - Mood Disorders – Major Depression & Bipolar Disorder,